Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Artifact Benefits:

-• Debugging: Download and inspect failed builds
+• Debugging: Inspect failed builds locally

-• Rollbacks: Redeploy previous artifacts
+• Rollbacks: Redeploy previous versions

-• Testing: Download and test builds locally
+• Testing: Test builds locally before promoting

 Advanced Configuration